didrichsen/pg6301_web_development_and_api_design_exam/README.md

 2. [x] Users should be able to log in.
    - Users can log in with Google or Microsoft Entra ID.
 3. [x] A logged-in user should be able to see profile information (userinfo from google).
-   - When a user logs in, they will se their name and email fetched from google or microsoft.
+   - When a user logs in, they will see their name and email fetched from google or microsoft.
    - The user has the option to change their name and update their bio, but not their email.
    - The updated name will be saved in the database and the user will see the updated name and/or bio.
 4. [x] A logged-in user should see chat messages.